 @girlureekoffear chooses this scene:

 “Not gonna lie.
 This episode is a rollercoaster of emotions, but this particular scene feels like a huge relief after all the pain and frustration.
-We all know that verbalizing our fears and feelings can be extremely difficult, not only for humans, but for certain angels as well as we all know and that’s exactly what happened here.
-It was probably their most honest moment they’ve shared up to that point.
+We all know that verbalizing our fears and feelings can be extremely difficult, not only for humans but for certain angels as well as we all know and that’s exactly what happened here.
+It was probably the most honest moment they’ve shared up to that point.
 Lucifer’s epiphany and his speech about how he really feels in the softest voice you can ever imagine combined with Chloe’s assurances that she sees good in him is what makes my heart melt.
-He is terrified, but he can share everything with her, because she chose him and she will always choose him.
+He is terrified, but he can share everything with her because she chose him and she will always choose him.
 It was exactly what they both needed at that moment.”

 “Somebody’s Been Reading Dante’s Inferno” (Season 4, Episode 2)

 OK, I CAN HEAR THE COLLECTIVE CONFUSION THROUGH THE SCREEN.
 Let’s start with the facts; did Chloe actually try to kill him in this episode?
 Yes.
 Did Chloe really have a vile FULL of poison that she was going to clandestinely slip into his wine?
-I’d like to think it was flavor enhancing food coloring.
+I’d like to think it was flavor-enhancing food coloring.
 Am I in denial that this is an episode about ultimate love and sacrifice, Destiny are you insane?
 Maybe, most definitely.
-I could write an essay (and I probably will) about this entire episode being the ultimate declaration of love this show has ever seen (sorry “BlueBallz”) but I’ll save that analysis for another day.
+I could write an essay (and I probably will) about this entire episode is the ultimate declaration of love this show has ever seen (sorry “BlueBallz”) but I’ll save that analysis for another day.
 This episode contains one hell of a juxtaposition within the Deckerstar (or as I say “Morningdeck”) relationship.
 Chloe is struggling to come to terms with Lucifer being the *actual* devil, so much so that it broke her to the point of mania.
 She wanted to kill someone that she loved in order to save the world but also him from himself.
 You can see that Chloe is trying to rid Lucifer of “evil” in the following episode “O’ Ye of Little Faith, Father” (Season 4, Episode 3).
 Chloe thinks that by reforming Lucifer through acts of charity and monitoring his “sinful” habits of drinking, drugs, etc., the world can see what she knows is true; Lucifer is not the Devil that everyone makes him out to be.
 “Somebody’s Been Reading Dante’s Inferno” perfectly sets up the entire arc/dilemma of the show in one fell swoop with a well-intentioned, ridiculously sweet grilled cheese date and a botched attempt at food-poisoning the Devil back to hell (lol.)
 The episode bravely vilifies Chloe and plays up the best parts of Lucifer’s growing humanity.
-He makes a processed grilled cheese with some nonexistent stove in LUX; and unabashedly takes an AXE for her later in the episode all the while leaving Lucifer unaware that Chloe attempted to kill him just moments earlier.
-It fucking hurts, but makes that moment all the sweeter as we see Chloe finally realize that he would willingly die to protect her.
+He makes a processed grilled cheese with some nonexistent stove in LUX, and unabashedly takes an AXE for her later in the episode all the while leaving Lucifer unaware that Chloe attempted to kill him just moments earlier.
+It fucking hurts but makes that moment all the sweeter as we see Chloe finally realize that he would willingly die to protect her.
 If a sandwich can be Hilter, then this grilled cheese is Saint Valentine.

 “Who’s da New King of Hell?”
 (Season 4, Episode 10)